- Plenty of paper

 Ask your students to think about how they define a stereotype.
 Work in small groups to come up with a basic definition.
 Have your students write this definition down.
 After small group discussion, write each group’s definition on the board and discuss commonalities and differences.

 For this part of the discussion, you will use a “silent discussion” technique.
 Each group should have about five people in it.
-After reading the example as a class, pose the first question (see below).
+After reading the example as a class, pose the first question (see the example and question below).

 Students have one minute to respond to the question(s) on their own piece of paper.
 After responding, they must pass it to the student on their left.
 (Feel free to change the order or direction of passing for different questions, so students can respond to different classmates).
 Students will pass the paper four times or until it returns to the original person.
 Then everyone gets time to read what was written on their pages.
 Be sure to encourage students to respond directly to the statement(s) that have just been made during the writing periods.